JanHendrikVanHeusden/Kute/md/howto/use-asstring-with-java.md

 As you would expect, it does not return anything; so from the Java perspective, it is a `void` method.

 #### 4. Kotlin properties vs. Java getters & setters
-Well, you probably know how to use this if you have ever used Lombok.
+You definitely recognise this if you have ever used Lombok.<br>
+Or when you have your IDE generate getters / setters.

-Interface `PropertyMeta` in Kute has these properties:<br>
+E.g, interface `PropertyMeta` in Kute has these properties:<br>
 ```
 public val propertyName: String
 public val isCollectionLike: Boolean
 ```

-From the Java perspective, you don't use the fields, but instead you use the getters:
+From the Java perspective, you don't use the fields, but instead you use the getters (as your IDE's code completion will show you):
 `getPropertyName()` and `isCollectionLike()`<br>
 Non-problematic, I guess.